OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-25.md

 ## 1 Samuel 25:38

-About ten days later, the Lord struck Nabal and he died.
+About ten days later, the Lord caused Nabal to pass away.

 ---